 A fiercely competitive Australian who became the most successful antipodean in British Superbike history with a relentless, win-at-all-costs attitude.

-Josh Brookes didn't just race in the British Superbike Championship; he dominated it with a raw, aggressive style that became his signature.
-The Sydney native moved to the UK in his early twenties, determined to make his mark on one of the world's most competitive domestic series.
-His breakthrough was hard-won, but once it came, Brookes established himself as a constant threat for the title.
-His 2015 championship win was a masterclass in consistency and sheer will, securing the crown for the iconic Milwaukee Yamaha team.
-Known for his breathtaking overtakes and a deep technical understanding of his machinery, Brookes continued to be a frontrunner for over a decade, adapting to different manufacturers and teams while always maintaining his razor's-edge approach to racing.
+Josh Brookes, born in 1983, dominated the British Superbike Championship with a raw, aggressive style.
+The Sydney native moved to the UK in his early twenties to make his mark on one of the world's most competitive domestic series.
+His breakthrough was hard-won, but once it came, Brookes became a constant threat for the title.
+His 2015 championship win secured the crown for the Milwaukee Yamaha team through consistency and sheer will.
+His breathtaking overtakes and deep technical understanding of his machinery kept him a frontrunner for over a decade, adapting to different manufacturers and teams while maintaining his razor's-edge approach to racing.

 1981–1996